WebexCC-SA/LAB-2352/docs/Labguide/Lab5.md

     By the end of this lab, you will:

-    - Be able to identify and understand the mechanisms in place to support agent wellness.
+    - Experience an agent wellness reset.

-    - Learn how the system responds to agents’ wellness indicators, such as burnout.
+    - See how Webex Contact Center responds to an agent’s wellness indicators, such as burnout.

 ## Customer Scenario